badlydrawnrob/anki/source/data/data-simple.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# Does `update` always need to know about server state?
+# What's an alternative way to solve this problem?

 <!-- -------------------------------------------------------------------------